Assassin's Creed Mirage

 In this study I share my UX thinking processes and ideas behind the revamp of the Eagle’s reticle of Assassin’s Creed Mirage.
 I took this assignment with enthusiasm and joy as this is an iconic feature in Assassin’s Creed’s brand.

-This experience reinforced how transformative no‑code prototyping can be: it enabled me to rapidly explore interaction patterns, design the motion design, align with stakeholders, and validate usability through internal testing.
+This experience reinforced how transformative no‑code prototyping can be.
+Doing it on Protopie enabled me to rapidly explore interaction patterns, design the motion design, align with stakeholders, and validate usability through internal testing.
 It proved extremely cost-effective.

 The results felt smooth and intuitive, while keeping the search playful and engaging.